 - 5 Further Eurostat information

 Gender pay gap levels

 The gender pay gap varies significantly across EU Member States

 For the economy as a whole, in 2015, women's gross hourly earnings were on average 16.3 % below those of men in the European Union (EU-28) and 16.8% in the euro area (EA-19).
 Across Member States, the gender pay gap varied by 21 percentage points, ranging from 5.5 % in Italy and Luxembourg to 26.9 % in Estonia (Figure 1).

 There are various reasons for the existence and size of a gender pay gap and they may differ strongly between Member States, e.g. kind of jobs held by women, consequences of breaks in career or part-time work due to childbearing, decisions in favour of family life, etc. Moreover, the proportion of women working and their characteristics differ significantly between countries, particularly because of institutions and attitudes governing the balance between private and work life which impact on the careers and thus the pay of women.

 By working profile (part-time versus full-time)

 Pay gaps can also be analysed from the perspective of part-time or full-time employment.
 Information at this level of detail is not available, however, for all EU Member States (Figure 2).
-In 2014, the gender pay gap for part-time workers varied from -6.7 % in Italy to 32.1 % in Croatia.
+In 2015, the gender pay gap for part-time workers varied from -1.1 % in Germany to 27.7 % in Portugal.
 A negative gender pay gap means that on average women's gross hourly earnings are higher than those of men.
-For full-time workers, pay gaps varied also widely in the EU Member States, ranging from -0.6 % in Italy to 20.6 % in Austria.
+For full-time workers, pay gaps varied also widely in the EU Member States, ranging from -0.4 % in Italy to 20.1 % in Latvia.

 The gender pay gap is generally much lower for young employees